libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

-• 9/18 Worked on Memory Loop
+• 9/18 Worked on Memory Loop and added better sorting of Hosts during parallel task loop.

 • 9/16 Worked on internal prompts and fixed the auto memory not triggering the memory loop bug.